 #3 Failing to Include Additional Expenses of Homeownership

 First-time homebuyers often forget to include the additional expense of homeownership when calculating the total cost of purchasing a home.
-After all, they are new to the game of homeownership.

-After several years of renting, you may not be aware of the additional hidden expenses involved in owning property.
+After several years of renting, you may be unaware of the additional hidden expenses involved in owning property.
 As a renter, you are not responsible for such things as property taxes, homeowner’s insurance, lawn care, or home maintenance issues, such as a broken water heater or a leaky roof.
 As a renter, these issues are handled for you by the landlord.

 #6 Not Learning About the Closing Costs

 Besides the down payment required for most home loans, there are many expenses involved when processing such a complex transaction as a home purchase.